 Case studies with associated questions

-Research-based projects

-Videos/Photographic evidence (utilised in some assessment tasks)

-Simulated assessments (completed in a simulated environment set up by your trainer)
+Research-based projectsSimulated assessments (completed in a simulated environment set up by your trainer)

 Observation sessions where your assessor will observe you performing a range of tasks in your workplace/placement organisation.

 Each assessment associated with a module, cluster or unit of competency is outlined in the relevant assessment booklet or in our online learning portal.
 These assessments are written very clearly, using step-by-step instructions to explain exactly what you will need to do to complete the task, the resources you’ll need, how long it should take and, most importantly, what you’ll need to submit to your trainer/assessor as evidence.